-- 7.45.1 A licensee shall maintain accountability at all times for all brachytherapy sources in storage or use. - 7.45.2 Promptly after removing brachytherapy sources from a patient, a licensee shall return brachytherapy sources to a secure storage area and count or otherwise verify the number returned to ensure that all sources taken from the storage area have been returned. - 7.45.3 A licensee shall maintain a record of brachytherapy source accountability for 3 years. - 7.45.3.1 For temporary implants, the record must include the number and activity of sources: - (1) Removed from storage, the time and date they were removed from storage, the name of the individual who removed them from storage, and the location of use; and - (2) Not implanted, the time and date they were returned to storage, and the name of the individual who returned them to storage. - 7.45.3.2 For permanent implants, the record must include the number and activity of sources: - (1) Removed from storage, the date they were removed from storage, and the name of the individual who removed them from storage; - (2) Returned to storage, the date they were returned to storage, and the name of the individual who returned them to storage; and - (3) Permanently implanted in the patient or human research subject.
+- 7.45.1 A licensee shall maintain accountability at all times for all brachytherapy sources in storage or use. - 7.45.2 As soon as possible after removing brachytherapy sources from a patient or a human research subject, a licensee shall return brachytherapy sources to a secure storage area and count or otherwise verify the number returned to ensure that all sources taken from the storage area have been returned.

+7.45.3 A licensee shall maintain a record of brachytherapy source accountability for 3 years.

+- 7.45.3.1 For temporary implants, the record must include: - (1) The number and activity of sources removed from storage, the time and date they were removed from storage, the name of the individual who removed them from storage, and the location of use; and - (2) The number and activity of sources returned to storage, the time and date they were returned to storage, and the name of the individual who returned them to storage. - 7.45.3.2 For permanent implants, the record must include: - (1) The number and activity of sources removed from storage, the date they were removed from storage, and the name of the individual who removed them from storage; - (2) The number and activity of sources not implanted, the date they were returned to storage, the date they were returned to storage, and the name of the individual who returned them to storage; and - (3) The number and activity of sources permanently implanted in the patient or human research subject.

-7.46 Surveys After Source Implant and Removal.
+7.46 Surveys after source implant and removal.

 - 7.46.1 Immediately after implanting sources in a patient or a human research subject, the licensee shall perform a survey to locate and account for all sources that have not been implanted. - 7.46.2 Immediately after removing the last temporary implant source from a patient or a human research subject, the licensee shall perform a radiation survey of the patient with a radiation detection survey instrument to confirm that all sources have been removed.
-The licensee shall not release from confinement for medical care a patient treated by temporary implant until all sources have been removed. - 7.46.3 A licensee shall maintain a record of patient surveys which demonstrate compliance with 7.46.1 and 7.6.2 for 3 years.
-Each record shall include the date and results of the survey, the survey instrument used, and the name of the individual who made the survey.
+The licensee shall not release from confinement for medical care a patient treated by temporary implant until all sources have been removed. - 7.46.3 A licensee shall maintain a record of patient surveys which demonstrate compliance with 7.46.1 and 7.46.2 for 3 years.
+Each record must include the date and results of the survey, the survey instrument used, and the name of the individual who made the survey.

-7.47 Therapy-related Computer Systems.
+7.47 Therapy-related computer systems.

-- 7.47.1 The licensee shall perform acceptance testing on the treatment planning system in accordance with published protocols accepted by nationally recognized bodies. - 7.47.2 At a minimum, the acceptance testing required by 7.47.1 shall include, as applicable, verification of: - 7.47.2.1 The source-specific input parameters required by the dose calculation algorithm; - 7.47.2.1 The accuracy of dose, dwell time, and treatment time calculations at representative points; - 7.47.2.1 The accuracy of isodose plots and graphic displays; and - 7.47.2.1 The accuracy of the software used to determine radioactive source positions from radiographic images.
+- 7.47.1 The licensee shall perform acceptance testing on the treatment planning system in accordance with published protocols accepted by nationally recognized bodies. - 7.47.2 At a minimum, the acceptance testing required by 7.47.1 shall include, as applicable, verification of: - 7.47.2.1 The source-specific input parameters required by the dose calculation algorithm; - 7.47.2.2 The accuracy of dose, dwell time, and treatment time calculations at representative points; - 7.47.2.3 The accuracy of isodose plots and graphic displays; and

+7.47.2.4 The accuracy of the software used to determine radioactive source positions from radiographic images.